-This baked salmon comes out beautifully, plus it's a cinch to make.
-The marinade is a simple mixture of Asian sauces and fresh spices that come out tasting similar to teriyaki, though it is essentially Chinese-Thai in origin.
-You can balance out the sweet-sour flavors to your liking just before serving, so you know you'll be happy with the results, and so will your family and friends.
-This is one of my personal go-to recipes when I want delicious-tasting salmon without too much fuss and bother.
-Great with rice, but also lovely with new potatoes - just spoon over some of the extra sauce from the baking dish and they're yummy!
+This baked salmon comes out beautifully; the marinade is a simple mixture of Asian sauces and fresh spices that come out tasting similar to teriyaki, though it is essentially Chinese-Thai in origin.
+You can balance out the sweet-sour flavors to your liking just before serving, so you know you'll be happy with the results.

 - 4 tbsp soy sauce